woshikaqia/woshikaqia-woshikaqia.github.io/index.md

 A few things the app does are, for items in a specific client's item bank in a given year:
 * Retrival and summary of IRT item parameters.
 * Retrival and summary of the classical statistcs at both the item level and testlet level
-* Cross-client comparsion of the clssical stattistcs for items shared between any of the two clients
+* Cross-client comparsion of the clssical statistcs for items shared between any of the two clients
 * Display study results comparing calibration results among differnt software

 ### Run a demo